sfence/hades_revisited/mods/doors/README.txt

  - Screwdriver tool alternates door position and direction
  - Fully backwards-compatible API with additional functions

-Moreover, a set of 18 new doors are readily available!
+Moreover, a set of new doors are readily available!
 They encompass a wide variety of different building styles, so players are no longer restricted to the four basic steel, wood, glass, and obsidian glass doors that come shipped with Minetest Game.

- - Mansion Doors (exterior and interior)
- - Prison & Vault Doors (exterior and interior)
- - Barn & Shed Doors (exterior and interior)
- - Castle Doors (exterior and interior)
- - Cottage Doors (exterior and interior)
- - Specialty Doors: Japanese and French
- - Wooden Doors: Colonial, Atherton Double-Lite, Cambridge Single-Lite
- - Steel Doors: Colonial, Atherton Double-Lite, Cambridge Single-Lite

 I truly believe that doors are one of the most essential but often overlooked elements of good architectural design.
 They set the tone and character of both a living and working